lsst/ap_verify/doc/lsst.ap.verify/configuration.rst

 The ``datasets`` dictionary maps dataset names (which must be provided on the ``ap_verify`` command line) to GitHub repository names.
 Adding a dataset to the config is necessary for ``ap_verify`` to recognize it; in practice, the entry will be made once by the dataset author and then committed.
-A dataset must still be :ref:`installed<ap-verify-datasets-install>` on the machine before it can be used.
+A dataset must still be :doc:`installed<datasets-install>` on the machine before it can be used.

 .. _ap-verify-configuration-measurements: